Columbus County, North Carolina: Colcor

 By the early 1980s, Columbus County had a reputation for intense political competition marked by accusations of fraud and impropriety.
 The FBI had received several complaints from local police officers and residents about alleged protection rackets run by public officials and election fraud.
-In early 1980 a former FBI informant moved to the county and reported that he was being told to pay bribes to ensure the smooth operation of his business.
-Taking into account the previous complains they had received, upon being informed the FBI initiated an undercover investigation into corruption in Columbus County, codenamed "Colcor".
+In early 1980, a former FBI informant moved to the county and reported that he was being told to pay bribes to ensure the smooth operation of his business.
+Taking into account the previous complaints they had received, upon being informed, the FBI initiated an undercover investigation into corruption in Columbus County, codenamed "Colcor".

 FBI agents posed as corrupt businessmen with connections to the Detroit Mafia.
 They set up an illegal gambling club in Lake Waccamaw to make connections with locals and paid bribes to a local judge and the town's police chief to protect their operation.
 The agents also paid bribes to county commission chairman Ed Walton Williamson in exchange for political influence.
 With Williamson's help, the agents devised a scheme to investigate election fraud by instigating a referendum in the town of Bolton to legalize liquor-by-the-drink and supplying a local political leader with funds to buy votes to achieve their desired outcome, the first time the FBI had ever tried to manipulate a public election.
 The town ultimately voted in favor of legalizing liquor-by-the-drink.
 The agents were also asked by State Representative G. Ronald Taylor to burn down a business competitor's property, though Taylor eventually enlisted other men to commit the arson.

 The FBI publicly revealed the Colcor operation on July 29, 1982.
 A total of 40 people were indicted for crimes observed during the course of the investigation.
 Of those indicted, 38 were convicted of crimes, with many reaching plea bargains with prosecutors.
 The U.S. House of Representatives and the North Carolina State Board of Elections were critical of the FBI's involvement in the vote-buying sting surrounding the liquor referendum in Bolton, with the Board of Elections ultimately nullifying the referendum.